 GoDaddy Review

-Sorry GoDaddy, it’s nothing personal… but you have the worst, most convoluted system I have ever seen.
+Sorry GoDaddy, it’s nothing personal, but you have the worst, most convoluted system I have ever seen.
 I actually get a mild feeling of dread when working on a client’s project that is on a GoDaddy account, I dislike it that much.
-And there is almost always a hurdle, delay or disadvantage to a client’s project solely based on the fact that their site resides in the GoDaddy environment.
+And there is almost always a hurdle, delay, or disadvantage to a client’s project solely based on the fact that their site resides in the GoDaddy environment or based on shady GoDaddy practices.

 Here is a breakdown of the service:

-(months purchased in advance and special deals may differ price)
+(months purchased in advance and special deals may differ in price)

-You must purchase GoDaddy’s most expensive package (twice as much) to get anything that even closely resembles HostMonster’s default package. - What you Get: Unlimited storage, unlimited bandwidth, unlimited domain add-ons etc. (I believe it’s roughly the same as HostMonster, but again you must buy their most expensive package to get this).
+You must purchase GoDaddy’s most expensive starter packages (twice as much) to get anything that even closely resembles Bluehost’s default package. - What you Get: Unlimited storage, unlimited bandwidth, unlimited domain add-ons, etc. (I believe it’s roughly the same as Bluehost, but again you must buy their most expensive package to get this).

 - Server: Windows (you pay extra for Linux).
 This may not seem to be a concern to you if you’re not designing your own website.
-But if you pick(ed) Windows it will effect the quality of your site and the cost to hire web pros.
+But if you pick(ed) Windows it will affect the quality of your site and the cost to hire web pros.
 I’ve worked with hundreds of clients and customers (professionally and moderating forums) and I’ve seen many issues arise because of someone’s website being hosted on a Windows server.
 The majority of them were using GoDaddy.
+UPDATE — GoDaddy has now moved to Linux by default.

-However you feel about it, GoDaddy outsources to India and HostMonster handles customers in-house one on one in the US.
+However you feel about it, GoDaddy outsources to India and Bluehost handles customers in-house, one-on-one in the US and it makes a difference.

-I was recently speaking to GoDaddy tech support about a client’s email address that still had not propagated or become usable in over 24 hours of initiating it’s setup.
-At the end of the conversation I thought I’d go ahead and ask:
+I was recently speaking to a GoDaddy tech support rep about a client’s email address that still had not propagated or become usable in over 24 hours of initiating its setup.
+At the end of the conversation, I thought I’d go ahead and ask:

 “Well, it is true that certain things can take up to a day or so to update.
 On good days when it’s not so congested things can go more quickly.
 But, the fact of the matter is that GoDaddy is the most popular host, and it gets very busy.”

-Just discovered NoDaddy – very funny AND scary stuff.
-UPDATE: Looks like GoDaddy bought out NoDaddy (which publicized many horror stories from both previous and current customers and employees) and then shut it down for obvious damage control reasons.
-So, in short the site is dead.
+Just discovered NoDaddy.
+UPDATE — Looks like GoDaddy bought out NoDaddy (which publicized many horror stories from both previous and current customers and employees) and then shut it down for obvious damage control reasons.
+So, in short, the site is dead.

 The Challenge

-godaddy sucks AND hostmonster sucks are popular Google searches.
-Read up on it yourself, there are pros and cons to everything, no one and no one company or service are perfect in life.
-You just need to weigh the pros and the cons.
+godaddy sucks AND bluehost sucks are popular Google searches.
+Read up on it yourself; there are pros and cons to everything of course; no one person and no one company or service are ever perfect in life.
+You just need to weigh the pros and cons against your needs.

-Politely, if you can make a good case for or against either GoDaddy or HostMonster I’d love to hear it in the comments below.
-I’ll do my best to rebuttal, but if you make valid points they will be recognized.
-You’ll never get fluff and salesmanship from me, but honesty and straight forwardness.
+Politely, if you can make a good case for or against either GoDaddy or Bluehost in the comments below, I’d love to hear them.
+Or if you think any of my data here is inaccurate or dated.
+I’ll do my best to rebuttal, but if you make valid points, they will be recognized.
+You’ll never get fluff and salesmanship from me, only honesty and straightforwardness.

 Finding a Domain

-With HostMonster, signing up for your domain and hosting are one in the same.
-Of course you’ll want to make sure your desired domain is available first (not already registered).
-I recommend using DomainTools.
+With Bluehost, signing up for your domain and hosting are one in the same.
+Of course, you’ll want to make sure your desired domain is available first (not already registered).
+I recommend using Namechk.

 One final note.
-If you decide that HostMonster is not the right solution for you, I still very much hope you leave having learned at least enough to avoid GoDaddy at all costs.
+If you decide that Bluehost is not the right solution for you, I still very much hope you leave having learned at least enough to avoid GoDaddy at all costs.